-Also, start holding your breath.
-You don’t need to train like the big wave riders (and be able to go minutes at a time underwater) but adding a few seconds to your personal best will help you feel more comfortable after, inevitably, your first wipeout.
+Moreover, start holding your breath.
+You don’t need to train like the big wave riders (and be able to go minutes at a time underwater).
+However, adding a couple of seconds to your personal best will help you feel more comfortable after, inevitably, your first wipeout.
 And dusting off your old skateboard beforehand is another solid way to wake up your surfing legs.

 Read the Water

 Waves come in sets and the more time you spend in the ocean, the better you’ll be able to understand these rhythms.
 Soon, you might even be able to predict the next batch and about how many waves it will produce.